aplteam/Cider/docs/User-Guide.md

 #### 2. Setting system variables

-In the next step Cider is going to set three system variables defined in the config file: `⎕IO`, `⎕ML` and `⎕WX`.
+In the next step Cider is going to set three system variables defined in the config file in the `SYSVARS` section: `⎕IO`, `⎕ML` and `⎕WX`.

-If you need other system variables to carry specific values then you are advised to set and possibly distribute those in your own initialisation function; see there.

 It is important to set these three variables before code is brought into the workspace because bringing class scripts or namespace scripts into the workspace implies the execution of some code, and that code might well rely on the correct setting of those three system variables.

+If you need other system variables to carry specific values then you may add them to the `SYSVARS` section.

+Note that the names are not case sensitive: wether the value for `⎕FR` is specified as  "fr" or "FR" or "Fr" or "fR" does not matter.

+In case a setting in `SYSVARS` cannot be used for assigning a system variable a warning message will be printed to the session.

 #### 3. Bringing in the code